Sonia and her family moved to Sweden in 2016. She’s put together her top tips for moving to Sweden regardless of whether you have a family, or not.

 Sign Up For Supermarket Membership

 Obviously this is only after you have your personal number!!
-See the first point made.
+See the first moving to Sweden tip.
 In the UK, you load your shopping onto a lovely long conveyor belt, wait your turn, then pack it up as it is gently passed down the other end, and then you pay.
 Moving to Sweden, I suddenly found the whole “packing a weekly food shop up for a family of 5” very stressful.
 You can only load a small amount of shopping as the conveyor belt is very short.
 Meaning you have to keep loading it on, while it is being whizzed through by the cashier.
 You don’t get a chance to pack anything before you must pay.

 A barrier goes down so the next persons food goes off to the other side of the packing area.
 However, in the blink of an eye, their transaction is done, while your food is still needing to be packed and getting so squished as the conveyor belt is still moving everything to the other end in 1 big pile (handy tip….never put eggs, biscuits, cereal, or milk through first!!).